ilias404/HTB-Sherlocks/SmartyPantsHTB/README.md

 Since **Event ID 1102** indicates a cleared security log, we can filter for it in the ```Event ID``` field in Timeline Explorer.

+> Windows Event ID 1102 indicates that the Security Audit Log was cleared.
+This is a critical, high-severity event usually requiring investigation, as it often suggests an attempt to hide malicious activity or cover tracks following a security breach.
+It shows who cleared the log and when.

 ![log.png](/SmartyPantsHTB/screenshots/log.png)

 Answer: ```2025-01-24 10:28:41```